Contours Presents VALI: THE WITCH OF POSITANO

 Special thanks to Annalisa D. Quagliata Blanco and Byron Davies.

-CONTENT WARNING: These films contain flashing lights which may not be suitable for photosensitive epilepsy.
+CONTENT WARNING: These films contain flashing lights which may not be suitable for those with photosensitive epilepsy.

 Saul Levine does not stop.
-He is an uncompromising and relentless film-maker whose work reflects his experimental verve.
-As far back as the ’60s, he has shown that film is a material object––and thus, it can be twisted, warped, chopped, and stretched to produce immersive and challenging cinematic experiences.
-On April 4, we are pleased to host Levine––alongside a troupe of filmmakers and thinkers close to him––for a night honoring his legacy.
+He is an uncompromising and relentless filmmaker whose work reflects his experimental verve.
+As far back as the 1960s, he has shown that film is a material object, that it can be twisted, warped, chopped, and stretched to produce immersive and challenging experiences.
+On April 4, we are pleased to host Levine—alongside a troupe of filmmakers and thinkers close to him—for a night honoring his legacy.

-In addition to the impressive body of work that Levine has assembled over the decades, he has also imparted a love and understanding of experimental filmmaking to a new generation of filmmakers through his teachings at The Massachusetts School of Arts and Design (MassArt); among them, Annalisa D. Quagliata Blanco.
-Her work championing his films, alongside Byron Davies and Lumia Lightsmith, led to the presentation of Saul Levine Retrospective that toured Mexico last year.
-Tonight, we present an abridged version of said retrospective, with Levine in person to discuss his work.
+In addition to the impressive body of work Levine has assembled over the decades, he has imparted a love and understanding of experimental filmmaking to younger generations as a professor at the Massachusetts College of Arts and Design, among them Annalisa D. Quagliata Blanco.
+Her work championing his films, alongside Byron Davies and Lumia Lightsmith, led to the presentation of a Saul Levine Retrospective that toured Mexico last year.
+Tonight we present an abridged version of that retrospective, with Levine in person to discuss his work.

 FRIDAY, APRIL 4 – 7 PM